osburn-sharp/jeni/README.md

     gem install jeni.

 It is a plain library with no binaries or the like.
-Documentation is available from [RDoc]()

 ## Getting Started